-In addition, in order to make the ICFR validation process more robust, the controls involved in ICFR are certified for the closing of the annual and half-yearly accounts.
+In addition, in order to make the ICFR validation process more robust, the controls involved in ICFR are certified for the closing of the financial statements for the year and for the consolidated condensed financial statements for the six-month period ended 30 June.
 This process consists of three sequential levels of certification and flows hierarchically through the organization to the members of the Management Committee.